 There are a surprising variety of eggcases and once you get looking it is interesting to see how many different species you can find on a beach.

 Each species produces an eggcase with a slightly different design.
 Using the ID guide provided by the Shark Trust as part of their Great Eggcase Hunt you can identify and find out more about the species you have found.
-The Shark Trust has a great App: Great Eggcase Hunt, which you can download from your phone’s app store.
+The Shark Trust has a great App which you can download from your phone’s app store.
 If you don’t have a compatible smart phone or don’t want to download the app you can send your records to them via their online recording form here.

 The Shark Trust and ourselves will be sharing data from this project so your records will not only be helping us further understand the species and distribution of sharks, skates and rays around Shetland but also contribute to national conservation efforts.
 Check out the video below to see Cat Gordon, Senior Conservation Officer and the Shark Trust talk more about eggcase hunting….